-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2006

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number 001-32502

-Warner Music Group Corp.

-(Exact name of Registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 13-4271875 (I.R.S.
-Employer Identification No.)

-75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices)

-(212) 275-2000 (Registrant's telephone number, including area code)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\boxtimes$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes $\Box$ No $\boxtimes$

-As of July 27, 2006, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 148,505,691.787.
+FORM 10-Q (Mar k One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AC OF 1934 For the quarterly period ended June 30, 2006 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACTOR 1934 Commission File Number 001-32502 Warner Music Group Corp.
+(Exact name of Registrant as specified in its charter) Delaware (State or other jurisdiction of (LR.S.
+Employer incorporation or organization) Identification No.) 75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices) (212) 275-2000 (Registrant's telephone number, including area code) Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 of the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing rements for the past 90 days.
+Yes $\boxtimes$ No $\square$ and la Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
+See definition of "accelerated filer rge accelerated filer" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes $\square$ No $\boxtimes$ As of July 27, 2006, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 148,505,691.787.

-Page
+WARNER MUSIC GROUP CORP. $\label{eq:music} \textbf{INDEX}$

-Dout I Financial Information Part I. Item 1.
-2 item 1.
-Financial Statements (unaudited) - - - - - - - - - - - - - - - - - - - - Consolidated Balance Sheets as of June 30, 2006 and September 30, 2005 2 Consolidated Statements of Operations for the Three Months Ended June 30, 2006 and 2005 3 Consolidated Statements of Operations for the Nine Months Ended June 30, 2006 and 2005 4 Consolidated Statements of Cash Flows for the Nine Months Ended June 30, 2006 and 2005 5 Consolidated Statement of Shareholders' Equity for the Nine Months Ended June 30, 2006 6 Notes to Consolidated Interim Financial Statements 7 Supplementary Information-Condensed Consolidating Financial Statements 22 Item 2.
+rage Part I. Financial Information Item 1.
+Financial Statements (unaudited) 2 Consolidated Balance Sheets as of June 30, 2006 and September 30, 2005 2 Consolidated Statements of Operations for the Three Months Ended June 30, 2006 and 2005 3 Consolidated Statements of Operations for the Nine Months Ended June 30, 2006 and 2005 4 Consolidated Statements of Cash Flows for the Nine Months Ended June 30, 2006 and 2005 5 Consolidated Statement of Shareholders' Equity for the Nine Months Ended June 30, 2006 6 Notes to Consolidated Interim Financial Statements 7 Supplementary Information-Condensed Consolidating Financial Statements 22 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 29 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 56 Item 4.
 Controls and Procedures 57 Part II.
 Other Information Item 1.
 Legal Proceedings 60 Item 1A.
 Risk Factors 61 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 72 Item 3.
 Defaults Upon Senior Securities 72 Item 4.
 Submission of Matters to a Vote of Security Holders 72 Item 5.
 Other Information 72 Item 6.
-Exhibits 73 Signatures 74 1
+Exhibits 73 Signatures 74